myint/perceptualdiff/README.txt

 4. Type cmake .
 5. Type make . (or on Windows systems cmake makes a Visual Studio Project file)
+6. To specify the install directory, use make install DESTDIR="/home/me/mydist"

 Usage